mayakraft/Material-Logic/readme.md

 ### in preparation for March 21

-- video: [Paper and Stick film](https://vimeo.com/36122966) by Ron Resch
+- optional video to watch: [Paper and Stick film](https://vimeo.com/36122966) by Ron Resch
+- download [Foundation Course Working with Paper](http://www.origamitessellations.com/wp-content/uploads/2018/01/Eric_Gjerde_Bauhaus_Foundation_Course_instructions_booklet_version.pdf) by Eric Gjerde

+### in preparation for March 28

+- Sadie Plant,  Zeros + Ones: Digital Women + The New Technoculture (I’ll xerox these!)
+- Nilda Callañaupa Alvarez, Faces of Tradition: Weaving Elders of the Andes (xerox)
+- Lisa Nakamura, Indigenous Circuits
+- José Argüelles, The Loom of Maya

 ### In preparation for April 4